acanalis/acanalis.github.io/content/en/post/pass me the hammer/index.md

 ---
-title: "Pass me the hammer: how python deals with errors"
+title: "Pass me the hammer: how people deal with errors in Python"
-date: 2026-05-04
+date: 2026-05-05
-description: A collection of stories that illustrate how programmers deal with errors in python.
+description: A collection of stories that illustrate how errors in programming represent communication between programmers far apart in time and space.
 draft: false
 ---